-Oh yeah, it’s great, fabulous, especially here, I’m on the Wirral which is part of the Merseyside, anyway, so the local radio stations like Radio Merseyside often play our hits and talk about things and give advice to people and everything, which is really good.
+Oh yeah, it’s great, it’s fabulous, especially here where I am now in Wirral which is part of the Merseyside, anyway, so the local radio stations like Radio Merseyside often play our hits and talk about things and give advice to people and everything, which is really good.
 And when we do I Think Of You on stage, we dedicate it to the crowd, to the audience, and thank them for coming along, and we dedicate the song to them.
-I always say to people to keep supporting the 1960 shows, and so The Merseybeats come along, and so we dedicate I Think Of You to them.
+I always say to people to keep supporting oldie shows, and so The Merseybeats come along, we dedicate I Think Of You to them.

 Which one of your songs are you most attached to?

 Well, I suppose it’s I Think Of You.
 It came out in 1964, became a hit and turned out to be our biggest-selling single, so I’m attached to that.